ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/start/guides/azure-functions/overview.dotnet.markdown

 After cloning the repository locally, restore .NET dependencies with `dotnet`:

-`dotnet restore`
+{CODE-BLOCK:bash}
+dotnet restore
+{CODE-BLOCK/}

-By default, the template is configured to connect to the Live Test instance of RavenDB and the Northwind database.
+By default, the template is configured to connect to the Live Test instance of RavenDB.
 Since this is only for testing purposes, next you will configure the app to connect to your existing RavenDB database.

 ### Starting the Function

 You can start the Azure Function locally using:

-`func start`
+{CODE-BLOCK:bash}
+func start
+{CODE-BLOCK/}

 If you are using Visual Studio Code, you can also debug the function with F5 debugging.